 - 1. Add a line to the concsm.cfg file.
 The concsm.cfg file must contain an entry for each communications support module (of the same kind) that you are using. - 2.
-Add an entry to the options column of the sqlhosts file or registry.
-For information about specifying the CSM in the sqlhosts file or registry, see the IBM Informix Administrator's Guide.
+Add an entry to the options column of the sqlhosts information.
+For details about specifying the CSM in the sqlhosts information, see the IBM Informix Administrator's Guide.